particuleio/website/content/blog/kubernetes-kube-aws.en.md

 workerRootVolumeSize: 30
 ```

 In this example, we are using the region `eu-west-1` and the AZ `eu-west-1b`.
 The master is a 30Go `t2.medium` instance and workers are 30Go `t2.small` instances.
 We are starting with 2 worker nodes.
-The APIs will be accessible at the address `k8s.particule.io`, a route53 records will be automaticly created on the `particule.io` zone.
+The APIs will be accessible at the address `k8s.particule.io`, a route53 records will be automatically created on the `particule.io` zone.

 Then from this file, we generate the CloudFormation template :